 Worcestershire Sauce Nutrition Facts

-The nutritional breakdown per tablespoon (15ml) typically includes:
+The nutrition facts per tablespoon (15ml) typically include:

 - Calories – ~10–15 kcal.